gounknown/logrotate/README.md

 ### MaxBackups (default: 0)

 The maximum number of old log files to retain.
-The default is to retain all old log files (though MaxAge may still cause them to get deleted.)
+If MaxBackups <= 0, that means retain all old log files (though MaxAge may still cause them to be removed.)

 ```go
   // Remove logs except latest 7 files